bdcoder2/rmp/README.md

 # Routemap pages (rmp) for .Net websites WITHOUT MVC OR RAZOR

+Illustrates defining routemaps WITHOUT the need of MVC or Razor pages for creating lightweight websites.

- A [routemap] attribute is placed above any method in a static or instance class that can process an HTTP request.
+A **[routemap]** attribute is placed above any method in a static or instance class that can process an HTTP request.

 ## USAGE